aidenk1/Notebook/_posts/2023-10-31-trim1sum copy.md

 type: tangibles
 courses: { compsci: {week: 11} }
 ---
+### Memories
+- At the beginning of the year I was confused and did not even know how to set up the tools that I needed, but I was able to get help from people that had some experience with computer science.
 ### Things I learned
 - I got familiar with Javascript, CSS, and HTML while coding the calendar for the passion project.
 - Learned how to use Github and Visual Studio Code.